Our Services

 Published on: 5/6/2026

-Chaga mushrooms contain compounds that lower blood sugar and can amplify the effects of diabetes medications, increasing hypoglycemia risk.
-Doctors monitor chaga use by adjusting drug dosages and increasing glucose checks.
+Chaga mushrooms contain bioactive compounds that lower blood sugar and may amplify the effects of diabetes medications, raising the risk of hypoglycemia (dangerously low blood sugar).
+To manage this safely, doctors often adjust medication dosages and recommend more frequent glucose monitoring when patients use chaga.

 Chaga (Inonotus obliquus) is a medicinal mushroom that's gained popularity for its antioxidant and immune-supporting properties.
 Many people use chaga tea, tinctures or supplements to complement their wellness routines.
 However, for individuals taking blood sugar medications, combining chaga and blood sugar meds may increase the risk of hypoglycemia (low blood sugar).
 This guide explains why doctors keep a close eye on chaga use, how the interaction works, and what you can do to stay safe.